OpenIndiana/oi-userland/components/runtime/openjdk-19/patches/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

-These are current and tested for jdk 19+17.
+These are current and tested for jdk19u 19.0.2.
 They don't provide a proper zero port, as they still have x86 assembler that needs to be removed.

-cd to the jdk source that has the other patches applied and

-gpatch -p1 < ${THOME}/build/patches/openjdk19/illumos-zero-1.patch
-gpatch -p1 < ${THOME}/build/patches/openjdk19/illumos-zero-2.patch
+The two patches above are now applied by default, so we at least catch any source incompatibilities early.

 Configure: